Leaking water heater in Florida home — emergency replacement needed

 The six habits above handle most maintenance.
 But a professional inspection catches the stuff you can’t see — gas line issues, flue problems, failing thermocouples, bad wiring, or early signs of tank failure.

 One visit a year keeps your unit running efficiently and catches expensive problems before they explode.
+Our team provides water heater repair and maintenance across the Treasure Coast.
 Literally.

 Book your annual inspection with Discount Water Heaters and we’ll take care of the whole checklist for you.